Expected Effects in the U.S.

 Temperature and Precipitation Projections

 Precipitation changes will also vary seasonally and regionally, and are more uncertain than temperature changes.
-Models project that northern areas in the U.S. will generally become wetter, and southern areas, especially the southwest, will generally become drier (USGCRP 2009).
+Models project that northern areas in the U.S. will generally become wetter, and southern areas will generally become drier, especially the Southwest (USGCRP 2014 Ch.
+2).
 In northern areas, a greater proportion of annual precipitation is expected in the winter and spring, and may fall as rain rather than snow due to warmer temperatures.
-In the southwest, increased evaporation due to higher temperatures may increase stress on water resources (USGCRP 2009).
-Across all areas of the United States, the amount of heavy precipitation is expected to increase, especially in the Midwest and northeast, following observed trends from 1958 to present day (Figure 8).
-Although modeled precipitation projections are improving, there is still a high degree of uncertainty and specific regional patterns could differ substantially from these general trends.
+In the Southwest,drier conditions are projected particularly for the winter and spring (USGCRP 2014 Ch.
+2).
+Across all areas of the United States, the number of heavy precipitation has increased since the 1950’s, and is expected to increase further over the next century (Figure 8).
+Although modeled precipitation projections are improving and projected trends have remained consistent since the last IPCC report in 2007, there is still a high degree of uncertainty and specific regional patterns could differ from these general trends.

 Effects on Ecosystems and Ecosystem Processes